carlosrodlop/carlosrodlop-docs/aws/AWS_Solution_Architect.md

 - It **acts as a Firewall**, it controls the inbound and ourbound traffic **at Subnets level** ==> It applies to all instances in associated subnet.
 - STATELESS, when you create an inbound rule and an outbound rule is not automatically created.
 - Cardinality: A NACL can be associated with many Subnets, but a subnet can only have one NACL.
+- **Default NACL** vs Custom NACL
-- VPCs comes with a modifiable default NACL it allows all inbound and outbound traffic (by default)
+  - Default NACL: it allows all inbound and outbound traffic
-  - You can create custom NACL --> denies all inbound and outbound traffic until you add rules (by default)
+  - Custom NACL: **denies all inbound and outbound traffic until you add rules**
 - Each subnet within a VPC must be associated with only 1 NACL
   - If you don’t specify, auto associate with default NACL
   - If you associate with new NACL, auto remove previous association